Dollar heads for smallest weekly change since August; euro slips on PMI data

 LONDON (Reuters) - The dollar was little changed on Friday with currencies trading in tight ranges after mixed messages from China about the trade war gave risk appetite only a limited boost, while the euro touched weekly lows on inflation data.

-Against a basket of currencies, .DXY, the dollar hovered around zero, heading for its smallest weekly change since the start of August this year.
+Against a basket of currencies,, the dollar hovered around zero, heading for its smallest weekly change since the start of August this year.

 MUFG currency analyst Lee Hardman wrote in a note that low volatility and tight trading ranges are currently the key characteristics of the FX market.